Commercial Construction & Business Remodeling

-We understand what the right work space can mean to your productivity and daily satisfaction.
-Together we will work to bring your vision to life.
+We understand what the right business space can mean to your productivity and daily satisfaction.
+Together we will work to bring your new construction or remodeling vision to life.

 Our Expertise Includes:

 If your commercial space is too small or outdated, you’re probably considering whether to build a new building or renovate the existing one.
-This is a big decision for your business, and there are specific items to consider up front which will help you make the right choice.
+This is a big decision for your business, and there are specific items to consider upfront which will help you make the right choice.

 Once you have your desired budget, time frame, and goals for the building roughed out, it’s time to decide between new construction or remodeling.

 The cost of remodeling can be cheaper than buying land, constructing a new building, and moving – but not always.
 Here are some questions to ask yourself regarding the costs of renovating:

-- Has your current building recently been brought up to code?
+1. Has your current building recently been brought up to code?
 With the ever-changing building codes, the answer is likely to be “not recently enough.”
 Obviously, the older the building the more expense and time involved by your contractor to bring it up to code.

-- Are you substantially changing the use or size of the building?
+3. Are you substantially changing the use or size of the building?
 Bigger buildings and a larger staff change the building’s need for sewer, electricity, structural support, etc.

-- Where will your company work during the remodeling?
+4. Where will your company work during the remodeling?
 Unless you’re doing an addition or a small renovation, your business is not going to be able to proceed as usual while in a construction zone.
-Think about your time frame and include the costs involved with moving to temporary commercial space.
+Think about your time frame and include the costs involved with moving to a temporary commercial space.

 New construction can have some significant benefits.
 You get to choose what you want is probably the best perk.
 Here are some things to consider when deciding whether to build new:

-- Do you need more flexibility with interior layout?
+3. Do you need more flexibility with the interior layout?
 Open spaces and efficient design layouts might not be possible in your old building.
 With new construction, you can incorporate structural aspects that will support those spaces.
 Also, you can have the building wired for technology in a way that works for your employees.

-- Is there a building style that would better represent your brand?
+4. Is there a building style that would better represent your brand?
 New construction comes with the flexibility to create something that matches the first impression you want to give your customers.

-- What will your moving costs be?
+5. What will your moving costs be?
 Moving might include expenses such as staff time for packing and unpacking, IT setup, moving companies, and utility charges.
 But you should also consider the benefit of staying in your current building while the new one is being built vs. needing to find a place to rent if you choose to renovate your building.